open-cogsci/sigmund-ai/sigmund/static/terms.md

 ## Usage limits

-There is an hourly limit of 500,000 tokens per user.
-When this limit is exceeded, you need to wait for (at most) an hour until you can use Sigmund again.
-The hourly limit may be adjusted once we get a better picture of what kind of limits are needed to avoid excessive use.
+There is an hourly limit of tokens per user to avoid abuse.
+This limit is so high that you are unlikely to run into it during normal use.
+If you have nevertheless exceeded the limit, you simply need to wait for (at most) an hour until you can use Sigmund again.

 ## Availability